AGrigoruta/Web-Cluster-VueJS-Workshop/README.md

+# vuejs-covid-hotseating-manager

-## 4-vuex
+## 5-get-seating

-1. Create a store
+1. Configure the state so it accepts the seat object

+2. Create actions to fetch the seating data from the DB based on a given day

-2. Configure a counter inside the state
+3. Save the seating object inside the state

-3. Add increment and decrement mutations
+4. Create a getter to get a single seat based on the id

-4. Integrate the store in the Counter component
+5. Integrate the seating data in the OfficeMap component